ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

    :lines: 131-134

-The file set up for Modulus Sym is now complete.
-You are now ready to solve the CFD simulation using Modulus Sym' neural network solver.
+The file set up for PhysicsNeMo Sym is now complete.
+You are now ready to solve the CFD simulation using PhysicsNeMo Sym' neural network solver.

 Training the model
 ^^^^^^^^^^^^^^^^^^